Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Keyless Entry Door Locks: Everything You Need to Know

 Keyless entry door locks can be the key to peace of mind and convenience.
 A keyless door lock, as the name implies, does not require a key.
-Instead, these motorized electronic deadbolt door locks operate by using an electronic keypad, touchscreen, smartphone, fob, or fingerprint lock.
+Instead, these motorized electronic deadbolt door locks operate using an electronic keypad, smart key, touchscreen, smartphone, fob, or fingerprint lock.

 There are several things to consider before buying a keyless door lock.
 What are the benefits versus the disadvantages?
 How secure are keyless door locks?
 Are they difficult to install?
 Are they really better than a traditional deadbolt lock?
-This guide will answer all these questions and more, giving you everything you need to choose the right keyless entry door lock for your home.
+This guide will answer all these questions and more, giving you everything you need to choose the best smart lock or manual keyless entry door lock for your home.

 What is a keyless entry door lock?